CatMaxiMyoga/rust-customlang/README.md

 ### Delayed Variable Initialization
 Variables can be initialized **at** declaration or afterwards.
-Initializing an already declared variable is the exact same as [variable assignment](#variable-reassignment), except that you don't have to worry about using the right type, since the variable doesn't have a type yet.
+Initializing an already declared variable is the exact same as [variable reassignment](#variable-reassignment), except that you don't have to worry about using the right type, since the variable doesn't have a type yet.
 ```
 let x;
 x = 5;